 Pricing and availability details of the new Latitude and Optiplex models have not been announced.

-2 responses to “Dell upgrades business laptops an Ivy Bridge makeover”
+2 thoughts on “Dell upgrades business laptops an Ivy Bridge makeover”